oymotion/oymotionDeveloperCommunity/README.md

     $ mkdocs serve
     ```

-    Then you would be able to preview you local web site at http://localhost:8000
+    Then you would be able to preview the web page at http://localhost:8000

 ## How to Update web site as [oymotion](https://oymotion.github.io) owner